How to Read a TICA Show Report

 Each row in the table contains the name of the cat, the breed of cat (TICA uses two-letter breed name abbreviations), and the final awards won by a particular cat.
 The cats are listed in decreasing order of total score, with the highest scoring cat appearing on the first row, and so on down the list.
 The last row in the table is the lowest scoring cat that won any finals (there may have been some cats that did not win any finals; they are not listed in the report).

-In Allbreed (AB) rings, the final awards are indicated by numbers: '1' means Best Kitten/Cat/Alter/HHP/HHPK/NBC and '10' means 10th Best <something>.
+In Allbreed (AB) rings, the final awards are indicated by numbers: '1' means Best Kitten/Cat/Alter/HHP/HHPK/ANB/PNB/NTR and '10' means 10th Best <something>.
 In Specialty (SP) rings, the longhair and shorthair final awards are listed in the same column.
 The symbol '2S' means 2nd Best Shorthair and the symbol '2L' means 2nd Best Longhair.

 At the bottom of the table, the number of entries present and competing (commonly called the "cat count") is shown for each ring.
-For specialty rings, the longhair and shorthair cat counts should be shown separately (they were added together in this example).

 JUDGES: Gloria Stephens (SP) Don Caruthers (SP) John Pierre Demers (SP)